jnesfield/Reinforcement-Learning/readme.md

 to install docker with nvidia gpu support first install the right driver then docker with the nvidia tool kit
 - https://www.cyberciti.biz/faq/ubuntu-linux-install-nvidia-driver-latest-proprietary-driver/
 - https://docs.nvidia.com/ai-enterprise/deployment-guide/dg-docker.html

+but the originally referenced does not allow you to use gpu resouces.... fail

+thus build a new image using the dockerfile here